NameMC/BASIC-SNIPING-GUIDE/README.md

 # **VIII.
 Delay**

-Let me elaborate what delay really is.
-First I have to explain timestamps; the most fundamental mechanic of delay, as it is the foundation for what changes you make to your delay in order to perfect it.
+Let me elaborate on what delay really is.
+First I have to explain timestamps; the most fundamental mechanic of delay, as it's the guide for what changes you should make to your delay in order to perfect it.

 Using the aforementioned example again, lets say your requests land at `3:24:19.230` and `3:24:19.300` As you want to have them land at `3:24:19.095` and `3:24:19.100`, you will need to increase your delay here so the sniper shoots sooner.
-First let's zoom up and disregard any numbers which aren't necessary for calculating the optimal delay change for this situation:
+First let's disregard any numbers which aren't necessary for calculating the optimal delay change for this situation:
 (The two requests sent) `.230` `.300`

 You are **~130 milliseconds** off the advised timestamp with the first request.
 The second request is **~200 milliseconds** off.
 It may be best to change according to the second one, so your second request lands at `.100` with the first sometime before that.
 Add **200** delay.
-If your delay before was (for example) **129**, adjust to **329** delay on your next snipe.
+If your delay before was (for example) **129**, adjust it to **329** delay on your next snipe.

 Snipe again with your new delay.
 After that, analyze the results.
 Were they closer to the recommended timestamps?
 How far, if not precisely on it?
 Make more changes until your timestamps are on target, or, until you notice you successfully sniping names at another timestamp.

+Do note that names don't drop at the same time every time.
+Even if you successfully get a name on `.012` one time, the same results are not guaranteed on your next snipes.

 # **IX.
 Time Synchronization**

-Another way to make your timestamps more accurate is by using a time synchronization program.
+Another way to make your timestamps more consistent is by using a time synchronization program.
 This sets your computer's clock to the closest to `.0000`.
-If your time is always consistent, then your delay and timestamps will be consistent for every snipe you use it.
+If your time is always the same, then your delay and timestamps will be consistent for every snipe you use it.

 Let me clarify what I mean here.
 In this example, let's say you use **300** delay: you got the timestamp `.218` on the first snipe, and on the second you got `.113`.
 This is because your computer's clock isn't the same every time you sniped with that delay.
 If you use a time synchronization program such as [Dimension 4](http://www.thinkman.com/dimension4/download.htm), your timestamps with **300** delay will **usually, if not always** be the same.
-For this example in particular, you would get `.113` every time you used **300** delay.
+For this example in particular, you would get `.113` nearly every time you use **300** delay.
+Moreover, API lag may effect the results very slightly each time, so your timestamps may not always correspond with the delay used.

 # **X. Sniping with Multiple Accounts**